Milchreis/TinyDefence/README.md

 ## Goal

 I would get a funny access to Python and the simple graphical programming.
 TowerDefence is based on a simple princip and offers a lot of problems for beginners.
+TinyDefence should be the way for trying python and learn more about it.

-This project should be a test park for Python and Github.
+Also, this project should be a little playground for Python and Github.

 ## Vision